 - 1 ounce Kahlua or other coffee liqueur

-- Make the espresso using instant espresso powder or brewed per your espresso maker (see note).
-Let cool.
+- Make the espresso with instant coffee or brew a strong cup per your espresso maker.
+Let it cool.

-If you make this gin espresso martini recipe, please comment and/or share a pic with me!
+If you make this gin espresso martini recipe, don’t forget to leave a comment and rating.